How to Enter the CASSIES

 Budget for this Effort

-- It should be noted that selecting "Confidential" significantly weakens your case as the judges may well be unable to assess if the returns generated were worthwhile.
-Make every effort to get client agreement to openness in this section.
+- N.B.
+Selecting "Confidential" significantly weakens your case - make every effort to get client agreement to openness in this section.

 Case Overview – Why should this case win in the category(ies) you have entered?

-- In 200 words or less, set the scene for the judges as to what you believe to be the strongest and most unique elements of the case you will be presenting.
-What makes this case particularly noteworthy?
+- In 200-400 words, set the scene for the judges as to what you believe to be the strongest and most award-worthy elements of the case you will be presenting.
+Give a compelling reason why each of the categories you are entering should be awarded?

 Section II — The Client’s Business Issues/Opportunities